Roasio, the Village with the suitcase

 Roasio is a little village in the province of Vercelli situated on the hills of the Baraggia (a natural reserve), on the right bank of the Rovasenda stream.

-On the 09.10.2011, date of the last national census, the residents were 2.416, but over 600 of them still live and work abroad, following the tradition of their fathers and therefore feeding an emigration that is lost in the mists of time and generations.
+On the 21.12.2021 the residents were 2.242, but over 600 of them still live and work abroad, following the tradition of their fathers and therefore feeding an emigration that is lost in the mists of time and generations.

 The first outings ever recorded date back to the second half of the sixteen-hundreds and were directed towards Rome and Turin.
 Then, around the end of the seventeen-hundreds the seasonal emigration towards the Baraggia started, first in June-July for the weeding of rice, and in a second moment, in September for the harvesting.